 The department’s role

-The Minister for Agriculture and Water Resources is responsible for administering the legislation that governs the RDCs (known as enabling legislation) and has delegated some tasks to the department.
+The Minister for Agriculture is responsible for administering the legislation that governs the RDCs (known as enabling legislation) and has delegated some tasks to the department.
 The department assists the RDCs to adhere to their statutory and contractual requirements and advises the Minister on RDC-related matters.
 The Minister is ultimately accountable to Parliament.

 The principles governing the department’s approach to corporate governance responsibilities and its oversight of portfolio agencies are: